JanssenProject/jans/docs/janssen-server/recipes/passportjs.md

 </Location>
 ```

-After this configurations, you need to use `jans-fqdn` in passport callback URL.
+After these configurations, you need to use `jans-fqdn` in passport callback URL.
 This is optional configurations, you can deploy your passport project on another server.

 ### Add passport-social script